Leaving your home

 Each year, we spend thousands of pounds cleaning and clearing empty properties before we can make them ready to let again.
 This means we have less money to spend on repairs and other improvements to our properties.

-For tenants who are moving out completely and not transferring to another Council home, you will also need to provide us with a forwarding address.
+If you're moving out completely and not transferring to another Council home, you'll also need to provide us with a forwarding address.

 All tenants are required to: